 After adding the Accordion and Checkbox fields, review the form layout to ensure the guidelines are clear and accessible.

-Test the form to confirm that users must acknowledge the submission guidelines before submitting.
+Click Publish changes and then view the form to confirm that users must acknowledge the submission guidelines before submitting.

 Why Submission Guidelines Are Important